 YESCARTA has the potential to induce anti-product antibodies.
 The immunogenicity of YESCARTA has been evaluated using an enzyme-linked immunosorbent assay (ELISA) for the detection of binding antibodies against FMC63, the originating antibody of the anti-CD19 CAR.
 Eleven patients (4%) tested positive for pre-dose anti-FMC63 antibodies at baseline in ZUMA-7 and ZUMA-1, and one patient (1%) who had a negative test result at baseline had a positive test result post administration of YESCARTA in the screening ELISA in ZUMA-7.
 In ZUMA-5, 19 patients (13%) were antibody-positive at baseline, and 3 patients (2%) who had negative test results at baseline had positive test results post administration of YESCARTA in the screening ELISA.
 Results of a confirmatory cell-based assay, leveraging a properly folded and expressed extracellular portion of the CAR (ScFv, hinge and linker) demonstrated that all patients treated with YESCARTA that had a positive result in the screening ELISA were antibody negative at all time points tested.
 There is no evidence that the kinetics of initial expansion and persistence of YESCARTA, or the safety or effectiveness of YESCARTA, was altered in these patients.

 6.3 Postmarketing Experience

-The following adverse reactions have been identified during post-approval use of YESCARTA.
-Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
+Because adverse events to marketed products are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to product exposure.